 Placenta Previa: What Is It and What to Do?

-Many women who are diagnosed with placenta previa early in their pregnancy find that the condition resolves itself, especially in the case of marginal placenta previa, when the cervix is only partially covered by the placenta.
-But in the case of complete placenta previa, which is when the placenta completely covers the cervix, it's unlikely to resolve itself before birth.
+Many pregnant people who are diagnosed with placenta previa early in their pregnancy find that the condition resolves itself, especially in the case of marginal placenta previa, when the cervix is only partially covered by the placenta.
+But in the case of complete placenta previa, which is when the placenta completely covers the cervix, it’s unlikely to resolve itself before birth.

 What Are the Symptoms of Placenta Previa?